Republican Health Care: A Mother’s Heartbreaking Plea For Senator To ‘Stand Up To This Immoral Bill’

 States will also be given more leeway to opt out of regulations they did not agree with and would be allowed to remove all funding for Planned Parenthood.

-After meeting with Pastor Hill’s group in West Virginia, Senator Joe Manchin, held a press conference to stress his concerns about the new Republican health care legislation.
+After meeting with Pastor Hill’s group in West Virginia, Senator Joe Manchin held a press conference to stress his concerns about the new Republican health care legislation.

 “The House bill will cut $834 billion from Medicaid and will significantly reduce the critical subsidies that almost 30,000 West Virginians count on.
 It will result in 122,500 West Virginians losing their health care coverage and reduce health care access for thousands more.”